ricebear-org/ricebear-org.github.io/discord.md

 ### Server Layout and Channel Visibility

 There's a handful of channels on our server, with more to come.
 The server tries to reduce as much channel visibility as you can, so that the channels that you only care about come into view.
+You can join more channels by joining organizations listed in `#org-list` (some orgs are invite only).
+Feel free to send new channel suggestions to Ring 1 members.

 Anyone who is new and joins the server can only see `#rules` and `#pr`.

-Once you get Ring 3, you can see the channels listed as follows:
+By default, a Ring 3 can see the channels listed below:

 ```markdown
 ricebear-org.github.io